erithobra/databases/relational-databases-intro-lesson/README.md

 Finally, notice how you'd want to sum up the "Quantity in Stock" to find out how many tires you have in your inventory, but you would never want to sum up aspect ratios; that just doesn't make sense.

 The process of de-duplicating data when you design a relational database is called "normalization".
-Going the other way is called "denormalization" or "flattening"your data.
+Going the other way is called "denormalization" or "flattening" your data.

 ### Let's work on an example together (50 minutes):